|

 There is a deep sense of connection/unity/Oneness and a recognition and understanding of the deeper meaning and purpose of everything.
 It really is beautiful.
 And in following the teachings and lessons of A Course in Miracles, students join with and therefore build a deep relationship with the Holy Spirit.
 This naturally leads to boosted and heightened intuition, a greater trust in the unknown, and alignment with Source consciousness.
 So these are just a few ways to connect with and build your intuition.
 I suggest starting with 1 or 2 of the above four practices, then incorporating the others into your daily routine.
 Try them for two to three weeks or a month and then notice or journal about how you feel and any helpful shifts that may have occurred in your life.
 When you get in the habit of using these practices each day, the more you will be in tune with your divine essence and intuition.
 As with all the practices I share, I use these valuable practices in my daily life and have experienced the deep insight, peace, assistance, support, well-being, and alignment to the divine Self and Source that they offer.
 And may you too, experience the benefits that they have to offer as well.
 Have fun with incorporating them into your life!
 Once you have tried them out, feel free to share your experience with any of the 4 practices I have outlined in this post in the comments section below.
 I always love to read your feedback!
 PS.
 If you would like personal assistance in going deeper into the process of embodying your true divine essence and living your magnificence, I am here to support you.
 With the recognition of your wholeness, magnificence, and Oneness with Source, I will skillfully guide you towards a realization of the innate wisdom and power that you hold within.
 Learn how to end any self-sabotaging, cultivate unconditional self-love and nurture your whole body and being (physically, mentally, emotionally, and spiritually).
 You will gain transformational and practical tools that can help you to live aligned to your heart, be in tune with Source consciousness, and experience greater joy, well-being, harmony, and true inner liberation and peace.
 If you are interested in learning more about my one-to-one session offerings and packages, click the link below.
 These are available online globally via Zoom or in person.
 Feel free to contact me with any inquiries.
 It's with joy and pleasure for me to assist and support you on your path!
 In Oneness and Peace, Maya Bringas ~Freedom comes when you remember the magnificence of who you really are~ If you enjoy these empowering posts, please share them with those who may be interested in the content and find them helpful.
 Sharing is caring and is a blessing to others and to ourselves.
 Let's spread love and peace across the planet! ********

+Affiliate link: SOURCE It's Within You documentary film.
+The following is an affiliate link in which I receive a small commission for donations made on the Source It's Within You website to rent or purchase the film on demand using this unique link.
+The film provides groundbreaking scientific discoveries of the profound impact that meditation has on the mind and body.
+It celebrates the work of author and lecturer Dr. Joe Dispenza, and his research with dedicated scientists, showing evidence of the powerful influence that the mind has on the body.
+Click here to go to the website.
 Living in the state of creation is living in balance (relaxation mode).
 Whereas living in the state of survival is living in stress (stress mode).
 What is stress?
 It’s when the body is knocked out of homeostasis/balance.
 Scientific evidence reveals that most people spend 70% of the time living in survival.
 It’s how we are wired.
 Many people may not realize they are living in survival as it has become their new normal/familiar state of living.
 If a person is living continuously in stress mode, then the body does not have the needed resources for growth, regeneration and repair.
 For the most part, 75 to 90 percent of every person that walks into a health care facility in the western world walks in because of psychological or emotional stress.
 That's pretty much four out of five people.
 What's really causing their health condition is that they're emotionally stressed and emotionally out of balance.
 Dr. Joe Dispenza explains that the emotions that are connected to the stress hormones include: anger, hatred, violence, frustration, competition, control, judgement, envy, jealousy, insecurity, fear, anxiety, worry, angst, hopelessness, powerlessness, guilt, shame, and unworthiness.
 The hormones/chemicals of stress can become addictive and so a person living in chronic stress will use the conditions and problems in their life to reaffirm their addiction or conditioning to that emotion.
 So basically, they can be addicted to their own thoughts.
 This allows the inner critic/ego/unconsciousness to run the show and perpetuate drama and stress.
 The hormones of stress also cause incoherence in the heart and brain.
 Scientific evidence also reveals that we hold the power within us to change our brain/body chemistries and rewire our neurological circuitry of who we think we are.
 This occurs by thinking differently in helpful and healthy new ways, which then shifts our beliefs, attitudes and behaviors.
 Doing this with consistency and repetition is key to creating/building new neural networks.
 I feel having an understanding of the basics of the science of stress is very helpful and important.
 This is so individuals have the knowledge of how their mindscape can affect their physiology, and the processes that take place when the body’s stress response is triggered.
 And also what occurs when the relaxation response is triggered.
 Having an understanding of these processes helps to better recognize and break free from patterns that lead to stress.
 And so it helps one to empower their health and well-being.
 Having helpful tools is also key to learn how to regulate the nervous system and support the body.
 I’ll share some effective tools in this blog post, on how to connect with the inherent power that is within us all (Love/Spirit/Presence/true Self) to break the habit of living in survival/stress mode and into living in creation/relaxation mode.
 So let's first look at what occurs when the body’s stress response is triggered.
 The autonomic nervous system is involved mostly with actions that are automatic like breathing and digestion.
 Its focus is on the body's inner organs and has 2 parts which are the sympathetic nervous system and the parasympathetic nervous system.
 The Sympathetic Nervous System and the Stress Response The sympathetic nervous system activates the stress response, also known as the fight, flight, freeze, fawn response.
 This response is triggered by stressful events and it gives us a boost of energy and the focus needed to escape danger or physical threat.
 The body activates the stress response to re-establish homeostasis.
 The physiological changes that occur in the body when the stress response is triggered include:

 This survival system helped our primitive ancestors thousands of years ago, to deal with threats like being chased by a wild animal, harsh environmental conditions, and starvation.
 As human life has evolved over time, some of the new perceived threats in today’s world that are not easily handled by fighting or fleeing, might include stressors such as: worrying about health, finances, or work deadlines, or relationship challenges.
 A stressor is anything that disturbs the body's normal chemical balance.
 The stress response can be triggered just by thinking of these.
 So, ruminating about past upsets and/or worrying about the future are also enough to trigger the stress response.
 We are designed to experience short-term stress responses when needed and then return back to homeostasis.
 However, we are not designed to live in constant long-term stress which can lead to dis-ease.
 When the sympathetic nervous system is constantly activated by chronic stress and anxiety, psychological, physiological, and behavioral effects can result in the body.
 We'll examine that in a moment, but first let's look at the parasympathetic nervous system, which is the other part of the autonomic nervous system.
 The Parasympathetic Nervous System and the Relaxation Response The parasympathetic nervous system triggers the relaxation response and relaxation mode, which is also called rest and digest mode.
 Rest and digest mode is the opposite of the fight, flight, freeze, fawn response.
 It helps to replenish our systems and conserve energy especially after being in stress mode.
 When the rest and digest mode is triggered, the following occur in the body: